 The Leeward Islands moist forests ecoregion covers the specific areas of those islands, situated within the Leeward Islands chain in the eastern Caribbean, characterized by rugged, volcanic mountains covered in a moist tropical forest.

 The Leeward Islands xeric scrub ecoregion covers the dry non-forested areas of the Leeward Islands in the eastern Caribbean.
 The ecoregion is present mainly on the low elevations of the peripheries of the islands.

 The Lesser Antilles mangroves comprise coastal margins of islands at the southeastern edge of the Caribbean Sea from Anguilla in the north to Grenada in the south.
 The most significant mangrove areas are in Antigua and Barbuda, Guadeloupe, Martinique, and the US Virgin Islands.

 The Magdalena Valley dry forests are located between the Eastern and Central cordilleras of the Colombian Andes, along the dry inter-Andean valley formed by the Magdalena River, which flows north through the Andes to the Caribbean Sea.

 The Magdalena Valley montane forests ecoregion is located in the Andes mountains of central Colombia.
 The ecoregion covers the higher land on both sides of the valley of the Magdalena River in the Colombian Andes.

 Magellanic Subpolar Forests Ecoregion (South America) The Editor Wed, 01/16/2019 - 15:26

 The Magellanic subpolar forests are a terrestrial ecoregion of southernmost South America, covering parts of southern Chile and Argentina.
-It is a temperate broadleaf and mixed forests ecoregion and contains the world's southernmost forests.
+Lying west of the Andes Mountains, this temperate broadleaf and mixed forests ecoregion is the world's southernmost forest.